amvro23/biogas/README.md

 ```Python
 mix.T_range = np.linspace(573.15, 1213.15)
 ```
-Define the inlet ratio of biogas mixture [CH4, CO2, inert] which can either be diluted,
+Define the inlet ratio of biogas mixture which can either be diluted,
 ```Python
 mix.set_inlet(ych4=0.3, yco2=0.2, yar=0.5) # for diluted mixture
 ```